-Complications from Mirena IUD Birth Control
+Mirena IUD Birth Control Complications

 The attorneys at Saiontz & Kirk, P.A. are reviewing potential lawsuits for women throughout the United States who have experienced side effects of Mirena, such as:

-According to allegations raised in Mirena lawsuits filed in courts throughout the country, Bayer sold the IUD birth control without providing adequate warnings and information about the risk of these serious complications.
+According to allegations raised in Mirena injury lawsuits filed in courts throughout the country, Bayer sold the IUD birth control without providing adequate warnings and information about the risk of these serious complications.

 To review a potential claim for yourself, a friend or family member, request a free consultation and claim evaluation.

-▸ Mirena Migration
+▸ Mirena Perforation or Migration Problems

 - Perforation of the Intestines